Our gut is more than a place to digest food for fuel.

 Enteric Nervous System (ENS) runs from the mouth to the anus - same neurons and neurotransmitters found in our CNS.

 The ENS communicates with our brain through the nervous system and our hormones.
+Remember an exchange of information also takes place between our gut and the immune system - affecting our overall mental health.

 Both CNS and ENS are connected via the vagus nerve.